-- Feldspathic porcelain is the standard, traditional porcelain that is used for crowns.
+- Feldspathic porcelain is the standard, traditional porcelain that has been used for crowns for many years.
 Many cosmetic dentists feel that this is the most beautiful porcelain.

 - The Empress crown – Empress is strictly speaking not a porcelain, but is more like a glass.
 It can be called a ceramic material.
 The Empress material is cast rather than baked as a feldspathic porcelain crown is.
 The fit of Empress is more precise than the baked feldspathic porcelain.
 However, the color in Empress is mostly baked on the outside.
 Empress can be very beautiful.
 For appearance’s sake, some expert cosmetic dentists prefer the feldspathic porcelain, and some prefer the Empress.

 - The Procera crown – Procera is a milled ceramic on the inside with a more traditional porcelain baked onto the outside.
 The advantage of Procera is its exceptional strength.
 However, the milled ceramic core is opaque white, so many cosmetic dentists feel that it isn’t as natural-looking as the more translucent materials.
 An advantage of Procera is that it doesn’t have to be bonded to the tooth but can be cemented with ordinary crown and bridge cement, a technique familiar to all dentists.

 - The Lava crown – Lava is similar to Procera, but the milled ceramic on the inside is a more translucent Zirconia, rather than an opaque white material.
 The Zirconia is shaded, and then the final esthetics of the crown are achieved in the baked-on outer layer.
 The Lava crown can also be cemented with traditional techniques.
 However, any crown cemented with a traditional crown and bridge cement is going to be susceptible to a compromise in the appearance if that cement line ever shows.